 When your child attends uni or an approved higher education provider, they’ll be given the option to access HECS-HELP to pay for their studies.
 This means that each subject they take will be added to their HECS loan and they won’t need to pay anything upfront.

-Now, it’s important to note that your child can only get a HECS-HELP loan if they’re enrolled in a Commonwealth-supported place (CSP).
+Now, your child can only get a HECS-HELP loan if they’re enrolled in a Commonwealth-supported place (CSP).
 So, make sure they don’t accidentally select the full-fee paying option for their course when they apply!

 Who is HECS for?

 As we now know, HECS is an option for students in a CSP place.
 But there are certain criteria that your child will need to meet to be eligible for HECS-HELP.

 To meet eligibility requirements, your child will need to:

 - be enrolled in a Commonwealth supported place

 - be an Australian citizen and meet residency requirements or be a New Zealand Special Category Visa holder or permanent humanitarian visa holder and meet residency requirements

 - submit the Request for Commonwealth support and HECS-HELP form by census date

 - be enrolled in each unit/subject by census date